 These guys will continue to pace the corridors of Vantis’s former head office in London’s St John Street, whose freehold I believe they personally own.
 Meanwhile the state-owned banks Lloyds Banking Group and RBS and the taxpayer have been left bearing massive losses.

-Once this and other prepack deals involving former Vantis entities, all handled by administrators from FTI Consulting Chad Griffin and Simon Granger, are complete the two state-owned lenders can be expected to receive an estimated 20p in the pound, which means they will be nursing losses of some £40m from their lamentable decision to lend money to Vantis.
-Her Majesty’s Revenue & Customs would be lucky to get 1p in the pound, meaning its losses are about £5m.
+Once this and other pre-packaged administration deals (pre-packs) involving former Vantis entities, all handled by FTI Consulting’s insolvency practioners Chad Griffin and Simon Granger, are complete, the two state-owned lenders can be expected to receive an estimated 20p in the pound, which means they will be nursing losses of some £40m from their lamentable decision to lend money to Vantis.
+Her Majesty’s Revenue & Customs would be lucky to get 1p in the pound, meaning its losses will be about £5m.

 Sources tell me the culture that pervaded at Vantis — “inflated egos looking for any way to inflate the share price” — will carry through to the successor outfits.

-The vehicle was another limited liability partnership, FRP Advisory LLP, formed on June 15th 2010, whose website is, at the time of writing, perhaps the least transparent (in terms of the new business’s origins and the identity of its partners) I’ve ever seen.
+The acquiring shell company was another limited liability partnership, FRP Advisory LLP, which was formed on June 15th 2010, whose website is, at the time of writing, perhaps the least transparent (in terms of the new business’s origins and the identity of its partners) I’ve ever seen.

 Other parts of the former Vantis empire have been acquired by the accountancy firm RSM Tenon for a reported £7m.
 It will intriguing to see how long it will be before the Vantis guys revert to type.